5 worthy ways to support military personnel

 "One of the most important things you can do with charitable giving for the military is to volunteer your time or send them something to help them," says Jackie Robinson, mother of a U.S. Marine and marketing manager of the University of Phoenix Military Division.

 Yet with charitable organizations of all stripes serving the U.S. military, how do you choose?
 Consider these worthy organizations:

 1. Help build a home.

 Support our military troops — Manhattan-style — with a hard salami from Katz's Delicatessen.
-In its online Military Shop, the landmark Lower East Side deli continues the tradition it kicked off in World War II.
+In its online military shop, New York's landmark Lower East Side deli continues the tradition it kicked off in World War II.